Satawal: History

+In 1849 an earthquake struck which caused flooding.
+This flood led to the island being submerged with the exception of trees people climbed onto.
+The island was submerged for several hours.
+People in certain cases who were hanging on the trees were carried off by the water and drowned.
+Eight survivors from the island came to the Marianas in April of 1849 to permanently live there.
+There were survivors who were still on the island but could not leave for lack of boats.
+They also planned on leaving the island permanently.

 As with all of the Caroline Islands, sovereignty passed from Spain to the Empire of Germany in 1899.
 The island came under the control of the Empire of Japan after World War I, and was subsequently administered under the South Seas Mandate.
 Following World War II, the island came under the control of the United States of America and was administered as part of the Trust Territory of the Pacific Islands from 1947, and became part of the Federated States of Micronesia from 1979.

 On March 18, 1994, the freighter Oceanus ventured out of the main shipping channel when its captain attempted to peek at topless Satawalese women.
-The freighter ran aground on the nearby Wenimong Reef, the primary source of food for the islanders, and 13,000 square meters of the reef were ravaged.
+The freighter ran aground on the nearby Wenimong coral reef, the primary source of food for the islanders, and 13,000 square meters of the reef were ravaged.
 The freighter's insurer, the North of England P&I Association, ended up paying US$2 million in compensation to the Satawalese.

 Expert navigators

 The island is best known for its preservation of traditional navigational techniques without the use of instruments, based on indigenous astronomical and maritime concepts.
 Despite its small population, Satawal has continued to produce ocean-going canoes and expert navigators versed in these traditions.
 The best-known of the Satawal master navigators (paliuw), Mau Piailug, served as mentor and teacher to the founding members of the Polynesian Voyaging Society.
 The daily life of Satawal is documented in the Steve Thomas book The Last Navigator, which also treats Mau Piailug's traditional navigation system in some depth.
-Sanford J. Low produced THE NAVIGATORS: Pathfinders of the Pacific, a documentary film about Mau Piailug and communal life on Satawal including food preparation, fishing and boat building.
+Sanford J. Low produced The Navigators: Pathfinders of the Pacific, a documentary film about Mau Piailug and communal life on Satawal including food preparation, fishing and boat building.
+Mau Piailug led a successful experimental expedition from Maui to Tahiti in a replica voyaging canoe in 1976.

 On March 18, 2007, Piailug presided over the first Pwo ceremony for navigators on Satawal in 56 years.
 At the event five native Hawaiians and eleven others were inducted into Pwo as master navigators.
 The Polynesian Voyaging Society presented Piailug a canoe, the Alingano Maisu, as a gift for his key role in reviving traditional wayfinding navigation in Hawaii.